a3-audio/a3-system/doc/assembly/mic.md

 # A³ Mix Assembly
 ## PCB
+Mainboard-pcb kicad project is in the hardware-section of Ambijockey Repo.
+It is ready to fabricate.

 ## Hardware
+- Raspberry 3b
+- Teensy 4.1
-- powered with PoE -> downstep to 3V inside
+- PoE to 5V Adapter
-- runs on raspberry pi 3b
-- raspberry is connected via usb (/dev/ttyACM0) to
+- Raspberry and Teensy are connected via usb (/dev/ttyACM0)
-- teensy 4.1, it has

 - 4 multiplexer hc4051 (8ch each)
         function: audiochannel-control
         potis
         - gain